 - Faculty Research Mentor: Dr. Rajesh Sunasee

-SUNY Plattsburgh Chemistry Students Present Research at the National American Chemical Society Meeting and Exposition in San Diego
+- National American Chemical Society Meeting and Exposition, San Diego

 Alesha and Tom received travel grants from SUNY Plattsburgh’s College Auxiliary Services, which covered the majority of their travel expenses.

-SUNY Plattsburgh Student Presents at the 32nd American Chemical Society Northeast Regional Meeting in Rochester
+- 32nd American Chemical Society Northeast Regional Meeting, Rochester

 SUNY Plattsburgh student John T. Asare presented a poster session at the 32nd ACS (American Chemical Society) Northeast Regional Meeting in Rochester, New York, in October, 2004.
 The poster, entitled “Detection of Lead Ions in Aqueous Solution Using Quartz Crystal Microbalance” was the result of research John carried out at SUNY Plattsburgh with Dr. Ewa Pater and with the collaboration of Dr. Stanley Bruckenstein of SUNY Buffalo.